VardanX/Habit-Tracker/README.md

 # Habit-Tracker
-A habit tracking programing using the Pixela API
+A habit tracking python program that tracks your habit or efforsts using the Pixela API

 Pixela Website:
   https://pixe.la/